The Ultimate Guide to Sardines in Lisbon

 Don’t be afraid to ask where the fish is from, how fresh is it and what they recommend.
 Photo credit: Nguyen Linh

-Sustainable alternatives to sardines
+Sustainable Alternatives to Sardines

-To avoid contributing to the problems above, one easy alternative is to eat other fish instead.
-Both carapau (horse mackerel) and cavala (chub mackerel) are similar in taste to sardines, but more sustainable.
+• Carapau (horse mackerel) and cavala (chub mackerel) are similar in taste to sardines, but more sustainable.
 They’re also highly traditional and authentic elements of Portuguese cuisine, and you can find them grilled, fried, or canned, just like sardines.
+Also, keep an eye out for carapauzinhos fritos: tiny fried mackerel that are usually served with tomato rice.

-Finally, there’s the simplest option of all: forgo the fish entirely at one of the many fantastic plant-based restaurants in Lisbon.
-We know it’s exactly not the same, but there are some places making truly incredible vegan versions of Portuguese seafood.
+• Forgo the fish entirely at one of the many fantastic plant-based restaurants in Lisbon.
+We know it’s exactly not the same, but there are some places making truly incredible vegan versions of Portuguese seafood!
+Try the “sardinha” melancólica at Ao 26 Vegan Food Project or the “bacalhau” com natas at A Minha Avó, and see for yourself.

 Mackerel in Lisbon